FREEMAN JACKSON of

 encouragement and assistance from the Rev. David Wilson, who first came among

-days is now left remaining.
-Mr. Joyce had a good early education and
+those days is now left remaining.
+Mr. Joyce had a good early

-for a term was a successful school teacher in his neighbourhood, teaching in
+education and for a term was a successful school teacher in his neighbourhood,

-the old long school house near the Hay Bay shore--now only a remembrance among
+teaching in the old long school house near the Hay Bay shore--now only a

-William Barragar, Jonathan C. Jackson, Billyat Outwaters, Peter Parks, Jacob
+time were William Barragar, Jonathan C. Jackson, Billyat Outwaters, Peter

-Hermance, Peter Woodcock and others, all of whom have passed over to the
+Parks, Jacob Hermance, Peter Woodcock and others, all of whom have passed

-having served his day and generation, is calmly awaiting the Master's call,
+man, now having served his day and generation, is calmly awaiting the

-in confident hope of hearing the "Well done, good and faithful
+Master's call, in confident hope of hearing the "Well done, good and

-servant", in common with many of his former co-labourers.
-Mr. Joyce has never married, as he felt it
+faithful servant", in common with many of his former co-labourers.
+Mr. Joyce has never married, as

 succeeded in making a comfortable home and making ample provision against old